New AS Roma Stadium: Current project

-Construction is expected to start between 2025 and 2026 and was expected to conclude by 2027, on the occasion of the club's centenary.
-However, this was delayed to 2028.
+Construction was expected to start between 2025 and 2026 and expected to conclude by 2027, on the occasion of the club's centenary.
+However, this was delayed to 2030.
 The proposed site of the stadium has faced strong opposition by some Pietralata residents, who argued it would be built on an area intended for a public park and too close to a hospital.
+However, in February 2026, the Rome City Council approved the stadium's Technical and Economic Feasibility Project (PFTE) feasibility study, which was submitted in December 2025.